Putrajaya is a planned city about 30 km from Kuala Lumpur International Airport (KLIA), south of the capital Kuala Lumpur.

 There are also open air boats that can be used for small groups of people.

-Seri Wawasan Bridge is one of the main bridges in the planned city Putrajaya, the new Malaysian federal territory and administrative center.
+Seri Wawasan Bridge is one of the main bridges in Putrajaya, the new Malaysian federal territory and administrative centre.

 Go Shopping at Alamanda Shopping Centre

-The Alamanda is the first regional shopping center to be built-in Putrajaya.
+The Alamanda is the first regional shopping centre to be built in Putrajaya.
 The Administrative Capital of Malaysia.
-Its located 25 kilometers south of Kuala Lumpur.
+Its located 25 km south of Kuala Lumpur.

-And the mall is well positioned to accommodate the growing population of Putrajaya and surrounding neighbourhood townships.
+And the mall is well positioned to accommodate the growing population of Putrajaya and surrounding neighbourhood.

 How Do To Get To Putrajaya Malaysia